Dakar, Sénégal - Things to Do in Dakar

 Visit African Renaissance Monument

 Climb or drive up to this controversial 49-meter bronze statue, taller than the Statue of Liberty, for panoramic views over Dakar and the Atlantic Ocean.
-The monument, completed in 2010, depicts a family emerging from a mountain and symbolizes Africa's emergence from centuries of struggle.
-Inside, a museum showcases African history and achievements.
+The monument, completed in 2010, represents Africa's emergence from colonialism and offers insight into contemporary Senegalese politics and identity.
+The surrounding area includes gardens and a museum dedicated to African civilization.

-Booking Tip: Cover charges range from 5,000-15,000 CFA ($8-25) depending on the venue and artist.
-Shows typically start late (after 11 PM).
-Check local listings or ask your hotel concierge for current performances.
-Dress well as many venues have informal dress codes.
+Booking Tip: Cover charges range from 5,000-15,000 CFA ($8-25) depending on the venue and performer.
+Shows typically start late (10 PM or later).
+Book tables in advance for popular acts through your hotel or local contacts.

 Getting There